uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Linux Considerations for TIMESTEP Interns.md

 If you decide to go for this option, Virtual Machine software is fairly easy to install, configure and use.
 Probably the best one available for running Linux is Oracle's [VM Virtual Box](https://www.oracle.com/virtualization/virtualbox/).
 As mentioned, should you decide that you wish to remove this form of Linux, this type of installation is also fairly easy to remove.

 - #### **Pros**
-- Only minor, reversible changes to your existing Windows installation... roughly the equivalent of installing several pieces of softwar.e
+- Only minor, reversible changes to your existing Windows installation... roughly the equivalent of installing several pieces of software.
-- Little or no impact on the operation of Windows itself, unless you want to be running both Windows and Linux side by side and working between the two
+- Little or no impact on the operation of Windows itself, unless you want to be running both Windows and Linux side by side and working between the two.
 - You CAN work side by side between the two.
 - Gives the full experience of GUI based Linux.
 - Fairly easy to install; if you are good at following straightforward install directions, there is little here that is complicated or tricky.